Salesforce Developer interview questions: how to stand out

 Reaching the interview stage of a job application is already an achievement — your resume has evidently caught the eye of your potential employer, and they’re ready to speak to you to get a feel for how you would fit in the business.
 However, preparing to be your best self during an interview can be a daunting task.

-To help you land your dream role in Salesforce, we have compiled a list of topics and typical Salesforce Developer interview questions that you can prepare to answer.
+To help you land your dream role in Salesforce, we’ve worked with experts to compile a list of topics and typical Salesforce Developer interview questions that you can prepare to answer.
 You’ll find that as well as technical questions relating to the Salesforce platform, there will also be questions that are used to establish your passion towards work, your cultural fit, and what you will be like to work with.

 Technical Salesforce Developer interview questions and answers